ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Eugenio ScafatiCEO at Autonoma

-The Render + Autonoma deploy-test-ship workflow connects two pieces that most builder stacks are missing: a live, isolated environment for every pull request (Render PR Preview Environments) and automated E2E tests that run against that environment without any test-writing (Autonoma).
-Connect your repo to Render, enable PR Previews, add a GitHub Actions step that calls the Autonoma API on each preview URL, and every PR gets deployed, tested, and validated before it touches main.
+The Render + Autonoma deploy-test-ship combination connects two pieces that most builder stacks are missing: a live, isolated app for every pull request (Render PR previews) and automated E2E tests that run against that app without any test-writing (Autonoma).
+Connect your repo to Render, enable PR previews, add a GitHub Actions step that calls the Autonoma API on each preview URL, and every PR gets deployed, tested, and validated before it touches main.
 No shared staging.
 No manual testing.
 No test scripts to write or maintain.

-Render and Autonoma close that gap together.
-Render gives every PR its own live environment automatically.
-Autonoma runs agentic E2E tests on that environment without you writing a single test.
-By the time you click merge, your code has been deployed to a real server and tested by AI agents that read your codebase and know what to verify.
+Wouldn't it be great if this too was outsourced to AI?
+Yes, but how?
+With Render and Autonoma.
+If you didn't know, Render spins up a live environment for every PR, automatically.
+Autonoma runs E2E tests against that environment, without you writing test code.
+By the time you hit merge, your code has been deployed to a real server and tested by AI agents that read your codebase and know what to check.

 Step 1: Connect Your Repo to Render